ericTsiliacos/portal/README.md

 ## Pull

-Pulls the changes at the pair branch name and cleans up the temporary branch
+Pull changes at the pair branch name and clean up the temporary branch

 ```bash
 portal pull